A new form of QCD coherence for multiple soft emissions using Glauber-SCET: Two soft gluon emissions

 Next, we note that while the representation of $\mb T_i$ in each term depends on the $i^{\rm th}$ sector, upon BPS field redefinition, \eq{Onp1} will always result in an additional Wilson line $\mb S_{n+1} = \mb S_{q_1}$ in the adjoint representation for each term, such that

 where the color matrix $\mb T_{q_1}$ in $\mb S_{q_1}$ is in the adjoint representation.

 Likewise, in \eftnp, we will update the Glauber operators in \eq{OGSCET} to include additional Glauber interactions involving the $n+1$ gluon as a collinear mode.
 The fact that the additional resolved gluon is no longer treated as a soft mode in \eftnp will have important consequences for the one-loop calculations in this theory.
 For example, it can no longer be sourced by the Lipatov vertex between two other collinear sectors, as in the diagram \fig{1L1R}b, and Glauber exchanges between this gluon and other softer gluons will now be allowed.
 Additionally, in \eftnp soft emissions (yet softer than $q_1$) can be produced via the Wilson lines in mid rapidity operators $\{O_{n_{1}sn_j}\}$ involving $q_1$ and any other collinear sector.
+These cases are shown in \figs{n1G0}{1L2R}.